 - For an unrestricted function space, the output signals generated by the optimal functions of SFA are independent of the nonlinear mixture, given the same original sources. - The optimal functions of SFA are products of functions $g{\alpha i}(s{\alpha})$, each of which depends on only one of the sources.
 We refer to the function $g{\alpha i}$ as the i-th harmonic of the source s{α} . - The slowest non-constant harmonic is a monotonic function of the associated source.
-It can therefore be considered as a good representative of the source. - If the sources have stationary Gaussian statistics, the harmonics are Hermite polynomials of the sources.
+It can therefore be considered a good representative of the source. - If the sources have stationary Gaussian statistics, the harmonics are Hermite polynomials of the sources.
 In particular, the lowest harmonic is then simply the source itself. - The slowest function found by SFA is the lowest harmonic of the slowest source and therefore a good representative thereof.

-4 An Algorithm for Nonlinear Blind Source Separation
+4. An Algorithm For Nonlinear Blind Source Separation

 According to the theory, some of the output signals of SFA should be very similar to the sources.
-Therefore, the problem of nonlinear BSS can be reduced to selecting those output signals of SFA that correspond to the first non-constant harmonics of the sources from those that correspond to higher harmonics or products of harmonics.
-In this section, we propose an algorithm that should ideally solve this problem and test it using a nonlinear mixture of two audio signals.
+Therefore, the problem of nonlinear BSS can be reduced to selecting those output signals of SFA that correspond to the first non-constant harmonics of the sources.
+In this section, we propose and test an algorithm that should ideally solve this problem.
 In the following, we sometimes refer to the first non-constant harmonics simply as the "sources", because they should ideally be very similar.

-4.1 The xSFA algorithm
+4.1 The xSFA Algorithm